cubed-guy/ice/future readme.md

 6. **Structs**: Replacing the integer size prefix with comma separated type prefixes enclosed within parenthesis makes a struct. *(i might make it so you can name the fields of a struct)*

+Variables can be declared one or more times anywhere in a scope (which is different inside and outside functions).
+The type in all the declarations must match.

 ### Ownership of pointers

 Every pointer has an ownership bit which tells whether it owns the data.
 If a pointer that owns data goes out of scope, the pointed data is dereferenced.
 Also, when an owning pointer is assigned different data, the owned data is also dereferenced.